 Inserting Google DFP into WordPress

-DFP is a powerful web server used for serving ads to end users.
+DFP is a powerful web server used for serving ads to end-users.
 It is especially useful for tailoring by geolocation and other demographics.
-Throughout the rest of the article, we will assume you are already using this function and know how to use Google DFP tags and how to get them.
+Throughout the rest of the article, we will assume you are already using this function and know how to use Google DoubleClick tags and how to get them.

 A Google DFP tag is not a single tag as it is on AdSense.
 It has a header tag and a tag for the ad unit.
-The header tag contains information about the loaded ads, including their unique IDs, information that we will need in this tutorial.
+The header tag contains information about the loaded ads, including their unique IDs, which we will need in this tutorial.